 Cabbage leaves have been used to decrease engorgement.

 This is something that you can try.
 Rinse chilled green cabbage leaves.
 Use enough leaves to cover each breast.
 Replace them when they wilt.

 Lactation consultants tell moms not to leave them on for longer than one hour.
 Anecdotally, moms have reported a decrease in milk supply with prolonged use of cabbage leave.

 Take a break after a couple of hours.
 If you don’t notice any difference after a day of this, keep them on for three hours at a time.

 You are not trying to dry up so don’t leave them on continuously.

 Pseudoephedrine can decrease milk supply (Source).
 Since this is a medication it should be taken with caution.
 I recommend talking to your health care provider if you do this.
 Start with a minimal dose.

 There is conflicting information about whether birth control pills can decrease your milk supply.
 I can tell you that I have talked to many women who reported that their milk supply decreased after starting birth control pills.

 My concern is how reversible it is if your supply decreases too much.

-Listen to your breasts!
+Listen to your breasts.
 Try not to get overly full.
-Try a different method of decreasing your supply.
+If you are feeling overly full you should consider trying a different method of decreasing your supply.